pselm/signals/README.md

 A "plain" import statement imports everything in a module.
 So, in Purescript, `import Data.List` is equivalent to the Elm `import List exposing (..)`.

-If you're going to refer to something in fully-qualified way, it appears that you don't actually have to import it at all, which is unlike Elm.
-However, I've seen some discussion on the mailing list that this might be a warning or an error in the future.

 If you want to re-export something, you need to re-export a whole module.
 However, it can be an aliased module name, and you can import specific symbols from other modules into the the aliased module.
 So, you can do something like this, which